hsm_greatest_failed_art.epI

 f*** it. f*** the digital world.
 F*** evolution.

 Cool.
-You donāt need it, stay in your own worldāāofflineā⦠Then again, all it takes is looking at one cool model online, for one small group can shift the direction of the entire flock.
-So, only you can figure out what use and non-use looks like for your life.
+You don’t need the bits, stay in your own world—“offline”… Then again, all it takes is a few of your favorite friends to be really active online, for one small group can shift the direction of the entire flock.
+So, only you can figure out what use and non-use looks like for your life based on your awareness of influence.

-But if you stay, and social media makes you feel empty, drained, or performativeāask yourself why.
+If you stay online, and find social media makes you feel empty, drained, or performative—ask yourself why and how.
 What are you actually doing there?
 What are others doing?
 What changes would you make?
+Then try and dive deeper.

 Are you curating for an imagined audience or sharing your own world?
-Are you consuming othersā lives to avoid building your own?
+Are you consuming others’ lives to avoid building your own?
 Are you scrolling to pacify your mind or to connect?

 Your answers reveal what you need.

-Åow, I believe something different: With Ćøpacity freeing you, itās your burden to share who you are, on your terms, so perception canāt stay biased.
-Itās not the burden of others to see you anything more than human with the blind eye.
+and Ňow, I believe something different: With øpacity freeing you, it’s your burden and responsibility to share who you are, on your terms, so perception can’t stay biased.
+It should not the burden of others to see you as anything more than human with the blind eye.

-People will default to their own perception unless you disrupt it with your truth.
-If you only show people one side, then they wonāt see you as anything else.
-No one will see until what youāre suppressing comes into the light.
-If you arenāt aware to see it, you might lose self-control.
-The right to Ćøpacity doesnāt mean you stay in darkness.
+People will default to their own assumptions unless you disrupt what you care to correct with your truth.
+If you only show people one side, then they won’t see you as anything else.
+No one will see until what you’re suppressing comes into the light.
+If you aren’t aware enough to see it, you might lose self-control over what gets known, how, and when.
+The right to øpacity doesn’t mean you stay in darkness.
 It gives you will and ownership over what comes to the surface.

-I love digital spaces.
+For that reason, I love digital spaces.

-I moved around a lot as a kid, so I was forced to be many different people.
-In consequence, I ran low on āroots to maintainā IRLāwith no stable community to fit in with for belonging that didnāt oppose another.
+I moved around a lot as a kid, so I was conditioned to become many different people.
+In consequence, I ran low on “roots to maintain” IRL—with no stable community to fit in with for belonging that didn’t oppose another.
 The internet and social media became my continuity of self.
-I was never able to forget the many sides of myself because they were all archived somewhere online.
-Thatās why I can still chase the dreams of my 5-year-old self96 today.
-I knew my questions, my voice, my ideas, my taste, my memories, my mistakesāall recorded to help me return to myself.
+I was never able to forget the many sides of myself because they were all archived somewhere online, but I got to change usernames and hobbies so often—I tried a lot on.
+That’s why I can still chase the dreams of my 5-year-old self104 today.
+I knew my questions, my voice, my ideas, my taste, my memories, my mistakes—all recorded to one day help me return to myself.

-But as much as real people made my social media experience meaningful and fun, those same people, including myself, were incentivized by the platforms to treat people as contentādata.
+But as much as real people made my social media experience meaningful and fun, those same people, including myself, were incentivized by the platforms to treat people as content—data.
 So even when I was using social media to stay whole, the system was designed to fragment me.

-Thatās when I realized I needed to take power back on my terms.
+That’s when I realized I needed to take power back on my terms.

 Stage of choosing

-Now I reflexively share whatever I want to multi-modally97 archive moments of my life, regardless of P.O.98ā it feels good to try something new.
-I am becoming Free.
+Now I reflexively share whatever I want to multi-modally archive, curated moments of my life, regardless of P.O.105— it feels good, becoming Free.

-What helped most was unfollowing people whose ācontentā I didnāt like or care99 forā¦The game Instagram is playing is a marketplace100, so I want to filter and think critically about my moves: what or who am I ābuyingā and āsellingā?
-Do I even want to be playing?
+What helped most was unfollowing people whose “content” I didn’t like or care106 for, common sense…The game Instagram is hosting is a marketplace107, so I need to filter and think critically about my plays: what or who am I “buying” and “selling”?
+Do I even want to be a player in here?108

-Part of why having zero followers101 feels more honest is that I'm finally posting for myself, curating swag moments I can share with an audience that I select in any place or time in the future at my own prompting, not on a feed's schedule.
-It was sobering to watch the time I spent scrolling and surveilling decline, it was also sobering so see how little people want to engage with me without the collective eye. #lo..ne..lyā¦
+Part of why having zero followers feels more honest is that I'm finally posting for myself, curating swag moments I can share with an audience that I select in any place or time in the future at my own prompting, not on a feed's schedule.
+It was sobering to watch the time I spent scrolling and surveilling decline, it was also sobering so see how little people want to engage with me without the collective eye. #lo..ne..ly…

-Donāt wait a decade like me.
-Take a risk and try something new today.
+Don’t wait a decade like me.
+Take a risk and try a new lens today.
 You have a vast world of Earth and bits to explore.
 All for Free.

-Find a system for returning to yourself and giving yourself back to the worldāeven if it's analog.
-Write it down if you need to.
+Find a system for returning to yourself and giving yourself back to the world—even if it's analog.
+Write it all down if you need to.
+Because if you don’t tell your story, someone else will tell it for you.
+And we both know what that turns into erasure on a long enough timeline.

-Iāll be ready for an audience when I can stay authentic without pimping myself out for belonging.
-But I donāt need an audience for community.
+I’ll be ready for an audience when I can stay authentic without pimping myself out for belonging.
+But I don’t need an audience for community.
 I participate in the world through relation.

-The questions to ask are:
+The i questions to ask are:

-iā Can you stomach being seen AND keep returning to yourself?
+i→ Can you stomach being seen AND keep returning to yourself?

-iāCan you stomach honesty AND letting your truth go into the world?
+i→Can you stomach honesty AND letting your truth go into the world?

-Am I strong enough for that coherence?
+Am i strong enough for that coherence?

 Man in the Mirror, make that Change.

-The Problem is US102
+The Problem is US109

 We all want to make a change, but refuse to see into our own mirrors.

 When it wasn't AI "ending us," it was social media.
-When it wasn't social media ārotting brainsā anymore, it was the internet. āPersonalā computers. āSmartā -phones.
+When it wasn't social media “rotting brains” anymore, it was the internet.
+“Personal” computers.
+“Smart” -phones.
 Cars.
 Airplanes.
 TV.
 News.
 Media.

-103DOOM.
+110DOOM.
 Can we get a break?

-I've been talking about this scary the Control societyāand if you're looking for someone to blame, you can look in the mirrorāand see.
-We are the Control society.104 āThemā is us.
+If you're looking for someone to blame, you can look in the mirror—and remember.
+We are the Control society.111 “Them” is US.
 The human race.

 We were asleep.
 The categories were built over centuries.
-The molds were pressed into our clay before we could speak upāand say no. We play this game by voting with our dollars.
-So Control society wins by making us think little as possible, for as much money possible.
+The molds were pressed into our clay before we knew how to speak up—and say no. We play this game by voting with our dollars.
+So Control society wins by making us think as little as possible, for as much money possible.
 The algorithms learned our desires before we understood ourselves.
-We didnāt choose thisābut weāre the ones who have to wake up from it.
+We didn’t choose this, but we’re the ones who have to wake up from it—to change it.

 The mind is both the tool and the body is creation.
-Thatās why itās so hard to think critically about the ideas in our own heads.
-You canāt examine the lens while youāre looking through it.
+That’s why it’s so hard to think critically about the ideas in our own heads.
+You can’t examine the lens while you’re looking through it.
 But you can choose a closer scope.
 To pay attention. and Truly see.

-Every āabstractā thing in our physical world was discovered, created, and reinforced by individuals and their ideas.
-We first started looking in the mirror for themāchecking if we fit the image they wanted to see.
-Not looking at ourselves when they donāt like what they canāt see.
+Every “abstract” thing in our physical world was discovered, created, and reinforced by individuals and their ideas.
+We first started looking in the mirror for “Them”, checking if we fit the image “They” wanted to see.
+Not looking at ourselves with love even when they don’t like what they can’t see.

 Choose to look and see:

-When I look at the mirror, itās hard to escape the other.
-I recognize itsā cold inquiry immediately.
-But when I look in for myselfāI find her down there in her village.
+When I look at the mirror, it’s hard to escape the other.
+I recognize its’ cold inquiry immediately.
+But when I look in for myself—I find her down there in her village.
 And I ask her to come out and lead.

 Return to the Mirror

 You must take the baton, and come out into yourself.
 The song starts with a man looking in.
 It ends with seeing a better world.
-X school will always be a rotten place if weāre spoiled people.
+X school will always be a rotten place if we’re spoiled people.
 So look within, listen, and ask who?

 Good people are just aware people who make change.
 So do try being you.

-Individualism is a responsibility to yourself and communities105āfor becoming.
+Individualism is a responsibility to yourself and communities112—for becoming.
 Evolution as an individual is not isolated from the world you react to.
 When focusing on becoming, you give your communities a true part of you, not an empty coerced performance.

 Whatever you are, learn to love your human.
 Once you love your self, only then can you be your best.
 Symbols are interchangeable.
-Your community doesnāt need another symbol to identity with (it).
-They need your humanity.
+Your community doesn’t need another symbol to identity with (it).
+They need the message of your humanity.
 Your multiplicity.
 Your soul.

 The Work Required

-āIf they can get you asking the wrong questions, they donāt have to worry about answers.ā
+“If they can get you asking the wrong questions, they don’t have to worry about answers.”

 - Thomas Pynchon